 The Gambia

-Published in 2019
+Published in 2024

-Summary
+Executive Summary

-The 2007 Labour Act notes that “the filing of a complaint or the participation in proceedings against an employer involving alleged violation of any laws, regulations or collective agreements” does not constitute valid grounds for dismissal or disciplinary action.
+The 2007 Labour Act states that “the filing of a complaint or the participation in proceedings against an employer involving alleged violation of any laws, regulations or collective agreements” does not constitute valid grounds for dismissal or disciplinary action.
 In the event of a dispute, it falls on the employer to prove that a dismissal was justified.
 When a complaint of unfair dismissal is found by the tribunal to be “well founded,” the Industrial Tribunal may order reinstatement of the employee and/or “award such compensation as the Tribunal considers just and equitable,” based on the “loss sustained by the employee in consequence of the dismissal.”

-The Act prohibits the victimization of employees for “anything done in pursuance” of the administration of the Act, and notes that employers shall “grant an employee every opportunity and necessary facilities for communicating freely” with officers of the Department of Labour responsible for investigating alleged breaches of the Act.
+The Act prohibits the victimization of employees for “anything done in pursuance” of the administration of the Act and notes that employers shall “grant an employee every opportunity and necessary facilities for communicating freely” with officers of the Department of Labour responsible for investigating alleged breaches of the Act.
 Officers are obliged to “treat as absolutely confidential the source of any complaint” and refrain from informing the employer that an inspection was made “in consequence of a complaint”.

 No further legal protections for whistleblowers are available.